 Author Archives: Horatio

-Essay about Extinction Rebellion in Dec. – Jan.
-2020 issue of the London Magazine
+Essay about owls in June-July issue of The London Magazine.

-Molière Reading Tartuffe at Ninon de Lenclos, painted by Nicolas Monciau, hangs in the library of the Comédie-Française, France’s national theatre.
+You can read here an essay in the current (August – September 2021) issue of The London Magazine.
+It is briefly summarised below.
+Molière Reading Tartuffe at Ninon de Lenclos, painted in 1802 by Nicolas Monsiau, hangs in the library of the Comédie-Française, France’s national theatre.
 Tartuffe scandalised the pious on its first appearance, prompting […]

 In 2018, the PN Review published ‘Unseasonably Speaking’, an essay in which I made the case for re-opening a discussion about how Stefan Zweig’s time in London should be commemorated.
 Three Monkeys Online has now posted that piece.
 The 2021 June – July issue of the PN Review carried an open letter to English Heritage […]